Recommended

 A professional football player and outspoken Christian has endorsed former President Donald Trump in the 2024 presidential election, describing him as “the most pro-life president.”

-Harrison Butker, who plays for the Kansas City Chiefs and made headlines earlier this year for his commencement speech at Benedictine College criticizing President Joe Biden for advocating for legal abortion despite the fact that he “publicly and proudly proclaims his Catholic faith,” endorsed Trump’s campaign during an appearance on Fox News’ “The Ingraham Angle” Thursday.
+Harrison Butker, who plays for the Kansas City Chiefs and made headlines earlier this year for his commencement speech at Benedictine College criticizing President Joe Biden for advocating for abortion despite the fact that he “publicly and proudly proclaims his Catholic faith,” endorsed Trump’s campaign during an appearance on Fox News’ “The Ingraham Angle” Thursday.

 As Butker discussed his endorsement of Sen. Josh Hawley, R-Mo., who is up for re-election this year, host Laura Ingraham asked if he was also supporting Trump.
 “I’m supporting the president that’s going to be the most pro-life president,” he responded.
 “That is the most crucial topic for me.
-I want us to be fighting for the most vulnerable, fighting for the unborn and that’s what we should prioritize and that’s obviously what Senator Hawley is doing as a man of faith.”
+I want us to be fighting for the most vulnerable, fighting for the unborn, and that’s what we should prioritize, and that’s obviously what Senator Hawley is doing as a man of faith.”

 Get Our Latest News for FREE